 Day 1 – Celtic Rider to Dublin city accommodation

-- Today is the first day of your 14 Day IOM, England & Scotland Experience.
+Today is the first day of your 14 Day IOM, England & Scotland Experience.
 Pick-up from your hotel at 8.30am, arrival shortly afterwards to Celtic Rider.
 Meet the team, have tea/coffee and be introduced to your motorcycle.
-Receive your Celtic Rider merchandise and begin packing.
+After getting your motorcycle rental in ireland you will receive your Celtic Rider merchandise and begin packing.
 You will be furnished with inner liner bags which will fit into your top box and side cases.
 You are welcome to a tank bag and/or waterproof roll-up bag also.

 Sit through our award-winning Safety Orientation Course, this will fill you in on Irish, UK and European road laws and what to watch out for when riding.
 Followed by one hour Safety Ride-out with a Celtic Rider team member.